Leuchtfeuer/typo3-aws-tools/README.md

 #### Access Protection

-For a user to be able to invalidate Amazon CloudFront entries, she or he must have the appropriate permissions.
+Appropriate permissions are required so that users can invalidate the Amazon CloudFront entries.
 The permissions can be granted in the backend group or user data record (`invalidateFile` or `invalidateFolder`).

 ![Configure permissions for users or groups](https://raw.githubusercontent.com/Leuchtfeuer/typo3-aws-tools/master/Documentation/Images/user-permissions.png "Configure permissions for users or groups")